Ultra-Fast Broadband (New Zealand)

 The Ultra-Fast Broadband initiative is a New Zealand Government programme of building fibre-to-the-home networks covering 87% of the population by the end of 2022.
 It is a public–private partnership of the government with four companies with total government investment of NZ$1.5 billion.

-Targets

-The Ultra-Fast Broadband project plans to provide speeds of at least 100Mbit/s downstream and 50Mbit/s upstream, though upgradable to 10 times that speed.
+The project planned to provide speeds of at least 100 Mbit/s downstream and 50 Mbit/s upstream, though upgradable to 10 times that speed.

-It aims to have optical fibre available to all schools and public hospitals, most private health facilities and most businesses by 2015.
-Urban and suburban residential areas have fibre deployed gradually, with new development areas being a high priority.

 Initially, the plan was to have fibre within reach of 75% of the population by 2019 with an investment of $1.35 billion.
 In August 2017, the government announced the target was to be expanded to 87% of the population and to be completed by 2022.